Boaztheostrich/HM-10_IOS_APP_BASIC/README.md

 ## Notes
 ~~Note: (IMPORTANT) In the preferences (within the app), select 'Write with response' if you have a fake HM10, or select 'Write without response' if you have a legit HM10 or HM11.
 If you don't select the right option, the app won't be able to write data to the bluetooth module.~~ As of version 1.1.2 this is no longer needed.
 Writetype is now detected automatically!

+The origonal files were not made by me but I am in the process of updating them